Rosa nitida

 Pests

-Aphids, including rose aphid, are the most common rose pest.
-Can also be affected by leafhoppers, glasshouse red spider mite, scale insects, caterpillars, large rose sawfly, rose leaf-rolling sawfly and leaf-cutter bees.
-Deer and rabbits may also cause damage
+May be susceptible to aphids, including rose aphid, the most common rose pest.
+May also be susceptible to rose leafhopper, glasshouse red spider mite, scale insects, caterpillars, large rose sawfly, rose leaf-rolling sawfly and leaf-cutter bees.
+Deer and rabbits can also cause damage

 Diseases